LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/parameter_2.rst

        ...

-       color(Color) :-              % this clause is translated into a fact parameter(1, Color).     % upon compilation
+       % this clause is translated into
+       % a fact upon compilation

-       heavy :-
+       color(Color) :-
+           parameter(1, Color).

-           parameter(2, Weight),    % after compilation, the >/2 call will be Weight > 10.             % the first condition on the clause body
+       % upon compilation, the >/2 call will be
+       % the single goal in the clause body heavy :-
+           parameter(2, Weight),
+           Weight > 10.
        ...

 The same example using *parametric variables*: